 Rosemary Essential Oil

-Another great flea repellent, rosemary can be a great addition to your essential oil arsenal.
+Another great essential oil that repels fleas is rosemary.
+It can be a great addition to your essential oil arsenal.

 Rosemary is also soothing and is great diluted with water and used as a final rinse after giving your dog a bath!

 Related Reading: 11 Essential Oils That Repel Insects, Bugs, and Pests Naturally